soodium/simple-donation-widget/README.md

 ## Overview

-A very simble donation widget in AngularJS without a payment or backend system.
+A very simple donation widget in AngularJS without a payment or backend system.

 ## Installation
 ```